 Some of the more recent attractions in Walt Disney World have also come with height restrictions.
 Thankfully, Mickey and Minnie’s Runaway Railway has no minimum height requirements, meaning all guests, young and old can ride without problems.

 If you don’t like scary rides, have no fear.
 Mickey & Minnie’s Runaway Railway is not scary and can be enjoyed by the whole family.
 Disney wouldn’t make an attraction about its biggest star, and then make it inaccessible to all, they want everyone to be able to ride it.

-Rides like Everest, The Tower of Terror and Rock ‘n’ Roller Coaster are much scarier than Mickey and Minnie’s Runaway Railway is.
+Rides like Everest, The Tower of Terror and Rock ‘n’ Roller Coaster are much scarier than Mickey and Minnie’s Runaway Railway is without question.

 Is the New Mickey Ride Kid-Friendly?

-With all the new technology this Mickey Mouse ride is introducing, plus the zany, fun nature of the Mickey shorts, Mickey and Minnie’s Runaway Railway is sure to be a hit with kids.
+With all the new technology this Mickey Mouse ride is introducing, plus the zany, fun nature of the Mickey shorts, Mickey and Minnie’s Runaway Railway is already a smash hit with kids.